Drops and Withdrawals

 EW-Excused Withdrawal

-An “Excused Withdrawal” will be authorized when a student withdraws from a course(s) for reasons beyond their control.
-A student may request to use an “EW” for only one course or all courses in a term depending on the reason for the request.
-In accordance to Title 5, section 55024 (e), an EW symbol may be requested by the student any time during the semester and no later than one year following the end of the term in which the EW symbol is requested in accordance with the District grade change policy.
-Upon verification of the extenuating circumstance, a notation of “EW” will be placed on the student record.
+An "Excused Withdrawal" will be authorized when a student withdraws from a course(s) for reasons beyond their control.
+In accordance with Title 5, section 55024 (e), an EW symbol may be requested by the student any time during the semester and no later than one year following the end of the term in which the EW symbol is requested.
+Upon verification of the extenuating circumstance, a notation of "EW" will be placed on the student record.
 Excused Withdrawals are not counted in the probation or dismissal calculations.
-In addition, the “Excused Withdrawal” should not be counted towards the permitted number of withdrawals or counted as an enrollment attempt.
-An EW is acceptable when a student withdraws from a course(s) due to reasons beyond their control, which include but are not limited to, the following:
+In addition, the "Excused Withdrawal" is not counted towards the permitted number of withdrawals or course repeats.
+An EW is permitted when a student withdraws from a course(s) due to reasons beyond their control, which include but are not limited to, the following:

 • Job transfer outside the geographical region